-Jackson had an interception in Saturday's preseason loss to the Rams.
+Jackson recorded four tackles in Saturday's 21-7 wild-card round loss to the Colts.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|